vjfermo/100hires-portfolio/research/linkedin-posts/ryan-law/posts.md

 ## POST 2

+Date: May 2026
-i made some MAJOR upgrades to my content automation system in Agent A last week:
+Post: i made some MAJOR upgrades to my content automation system in Agent A last week:

 - 🌴 VIBE EDITING MODE: you can now use a chatbox to give the LLM directional feedback on article outlines and drafts, and it'll action your changes for you. no more manual editing or copy-pasting, all vibes, all the time!!!